Chernobyl disaster: Fizzled nuclear explosion hypothesis

+Immediate response

 Fire containment

 Contrary to safety regulations, bitumen, a combustible material, had been used in the construction of the roof of the reactor building and the turbine hall.
-Ejected material ignited at least five fires on the roof of the adjacent reactor No. 3, which was still operating.
-It was imperative to put those fires out and protect the cooling systems of reactor No. 3.
+Ejected material ignited at least five fires on the roof of adjacent reactor No. 3, which was still operating.
+It was imperative to put out those fires and protect the cooling systems of reactor No. 3.
 Inside reactor No. 3, the chief of the night shift, Yuri Bagdasarov, wanted to shut down the reactor immediately, but chief engineer Nikolai Fomin would not allow this.
 The operators were given respirators and potassium iodide tablets and told to continue working.
 At 05:00, Bagdasarov made his own decision to shut down the reactor, which was confirmed in writing by Dyatlov and Station Shift Supervisor Rogozhkin.

 Shortly after the accident, firefighters arrived to try to extinguish the fires.
 First on the scene was a Chernobyl Power Station firefighter brigade under the command of Lieutenant Volodymyr Pravyk, who died on 11 May 1986 of acute radiation sickness.
 They were not told how dangerously radioactive the smoke and the debris were, and may not even have known that the accident was anything more than a regular electrical fire: "We didn't know it was the reactor.
 No one had told us."
 Grigorii Khmel, the driver of one of the fire engines, later described what happened: